Coptic nationalism

-Coptic nationalism refers to the cultural and political expression of the Copts, a Christian religious minority in Egypt.
+Coptic nationalism refers to the cultural and political expression of the Copts, a large ethnic Christian religious minority in Egypt.
 Rather than advocating for an independent nation-state, Coptic nationalism emphasizes equal citizenship and representation within the Egyptian state.
 Copts are geographically dispersed across Egypt, with the highest concentrations in Cairo, Alexandria, and Upper Egypt.
 Most belong to the Coptic Orthodox Church of Alexandria, and estimates place the Coptic population at 10–15% of Egypt's 104 million citizens.

 Copts and Muslims in Egypt have coexisted for centuries, sharing a common national culture and history.
 However, following the 1960s, intercommunal tensions grew, particularly under the administrations of Nasser, Sadat, and Mubarak, during which Copts reported increased political and social marginalization.
 As a result, Copts have sought greater political representation and protection.
 Some migrated abroad, particularly to the United States, while others have remained politically active within Egypt despite ongoing challenges.

 Pharaonism

 In the early 20th century, the ideology of Pharaonism emerged as a cultural expression of Egyptian identity rooted in its ancient, pre-Islamic past.
 The movement emphasized Egypt’s civilizational ties to the Mediterranean world, which some Copts used to affirm their historical continuity in Egypt and distinguish their identity from broader Arab nationalism.
 Although influential in the 1920s, the Pharaonist paradigm has been critiqued by modern scholars as a product of Orientalist thought with limited resonance in contemporary Egypt.